Bangladesh garment sales soar despite deadly incidents

-DHAKA, June 9 Bangladesh's exports rose 15.43 percent in May to $2.54 billion from a year earlier thanks to stronger clothing sales, the Export Promotion Bureau said on Sunday, even as the country reviews safety standards at factories after two deadly incidents.
+DHAKA Bangladesh's exports rose 15.43 percent in May to $2.54 billion (1.63 billion pounds) from a year earlier thanks to stronger clothing sales, the Export Promotion Bureau said on Sunday, even as the country reviews safety standards at factories after two deadly incidents.

 Garment exports totalled $19.3 billion for the 11 months that ended in May, nearly 12 percent more than a year earlier.